© Antonov V.V., 2008

 All main principles of one’s relationships with people and other creatures are summarized in the short precept of Vyasa: “Help ever (in everything that is good), hurt never!”

-He teaches that there are two major landmarks in every person’s earthy life: God — as the Goal, and the death of the body — as a reminder of our limited opportunity to improve.
+He teaches that there are two major landmarks in every person’s earthly life: God — as the Goal, and the death of the body — as a reminder of our limited opportunity to improve.

 Let us remember this!
 Let us cast aside all the insignificant and unnecessary things and devote ourselves totally to the realization of the meaning of our lives!